 Consequently, $\norm{\van^{-1}}$ is equivalent to $\norm{\van_{\perp}\cdot\van^{-1}}$ with probability one, and thus also equivalent to $\tan\angle(\range(Q),\mathcal{K}_{d}(A,\Omega))$ with high probability.

-Therefore, estimating $\norm{(B_{1}-B_{2})}^{-1}$ is as challenging as analyzing RSBL.
-For more general situations $d> 2$, this kind of terms are in hidden in $\norm{S_{1,d}^{-1}}$ in \cref{lem:Chain}, and $\chim$ also becomes non-trivial due to the presence of $\widehat{B}_{i}$.
+Therefore, estimating $\norm{(B_{1}-B_{2})^{-1}}$ is as challenging as analyzing RSBL.
+For more general situations $d> 2$, terms like this are in hidden in $\norm{S_{1,d}^{-1}}$ in \cref{lem:Chain}, and $\chim$ also becomes non-trivial due to the presence of $\widehat{B}_{i}$.
 Mathematically, we have to handle the smallest singular of the following operator:

 where $\Omega_{i}$ is a Gaussian random matrix, $\widetilde{\Omega}_{j}$ is a random matrix with potentially complicated distribution but independent of $\Omega_{i}$, and $\Lambda_{i}$ and $\Lambda_{j}$ are deterministic diagonal matrices with disjoint spectra.
 When $b=1$, RSBL becomes single-vector Lanczos method.
 This analysis becomes trivial since all scalar products \emph{commute} and in turn, $\Omega_{i}$ and $\widetilde{\Omega}_{j}$ are cancelled with $\Omega_{i}^{-1}$ and $\widetilde{\Omega}_{j}^{-1}$, respectively.
 Another relatively simple scenario occurs when $\widetilde{\Omega}_{j}$ is an orthogonal matrix, reduces the problem to estimating the smallest singular value of $\Lambda_{i,j}\circ \Omega_{i}$, where $\circ$ denotes the Hadamard product, and $\Lambda_{i,j}$ is a deterministic matrix containing the differences of eigenvalues between $\Lambda_{i}$ and $\Lambda_{j}$.
 Thanks to the independence of entries in $\Lambda_{i,j}\circ \Omega_{i}$, its smallest singular value can be bounded via the so-called broad connectivity; see, \cite{Rudelson2016,Cook2018} for example.
 However, when $\widetilde{\Omega}_{j}$ is a non-orthogonal matrix, the nonsymmetry of $\widetilde{\Omega}_{j}^{-1}\Lambda_{j}\widetilde{\Omega}_{j}$ breaks the independence of entries in $\Lambda_{i,j}\circ \Omega_{i}$, causing existing arguments to fail.
 Thus, estimating the smallest singular value of the matrix in \cref{eq:intrinsic} presents an intrinsic challenge in the analysis of the RSBL.